anexia-it/go-cloudlog/README.md

 go-cloudlog is a client library for Anexia CloudLog.

 Currently it only provides to push events to CloudLog.
-Querying is possible in a future release.

 ## Install